 When you think of volunteering, images of cleaning up your local park or working in a food pantry may come to mind.
 While hands-on volunteering is critical to fulfilling many nonprofits’ missions, other forms of support can help organizations as well.
-Most nonprofits don’t have access to the resources, funding, or qualified talent to function effectively.
-A donation of professional expertise can help organizations fill those gaps.
+Most nonprofits don’t have access to the resources, funding, or qualified talent to function effectively, but a donation of professional expertise can help organizations fill those gaps.
+Donating one’s professional expertise is called skilled or skills-based volunteering.

-This form of volunteering involves sharing skills and experience with social change organizations.
+Skilled volunteering involves sharing talent and experience with social change organizations.
 A nonprofit might need help designing its website but doesn’t have the staff, time, or money to do so.
-That’s when a professional trained in web design could take on those tasks and support the cause.
+A professional website designer could take on those tasks to support the cause, applying knowledge gained on the job to support a cause they believe in.

 How is skills-based volunteering different than traditional volunteering?

+Skills-based volunteering can fall under both “extra hands” and “infrastructure and leadership,” since the volunteer shares their professional expertise to build, enhance, and expand an organization’s ability to serve their community.
 A skilled volunteer focuses on addressing an organization’s internal strategic and infrastructure needs (often referred to as capacity building).
 For example, an HR professional could engage in traditional volunteer opportunity by planting a community garden, but could also provide their professional services by helping an organization draft an employee handbook for free.

 How does skilled volunteering benefit social good organizations?

-Donating one’s knowledge truly makes a difference to a nonprofit’s bottom line.
-Taproot and CECP calculated the actual financial impact of an hour of skilled volunteering in areas like marketing, strategic planning, HR, technology, and finance and determined the average hour of skills-based volunteering was worth $195.
+Donating one’s professional knowledge can truly make a difference to a nonprofit’s bottom line.
+Taproot’s Pro Bono Valuation calculates the monetary value of an hour of skilled volunteering in areas like finance, marketing, strategic planning, and HR.
+On average, one hour of skills-based volunteering was worth $195!
+But the value goes beyond just monetary support: 92% of nonprofits report that skilled volunteers are a strong resource to build capacity.

 What are the benefits to volunteers?